getgud-io/cpp-getgud-sdk/README.md

 #### StartMatch(gameGuid, matchMode, mapName)

 When you have started a live Game you can now attach Matches to the Game.
-In Get To start a new match for an existing game, call `StartMatch()`:
+To start a new match for an existing game, call `StartMatch()`:

 ```cpp
 std::string matchGuid = GetGudSdk::StartMatch(gameGuid, matchMode, mapName);
 ```

+A live Match is where you are going to accumulate actions, chat data and reports for this live Match entity.
+Remember a single live Game will have one or more live Matches, each match will contain it's own actions, chat and reports.

+You do not have to Stop the match manually, this is done for you automatically when you `MarkEndGame`

 ### Adding Actions, Reports and Chat data to live Matches